-I’ve been a graphic designer for over 27 years, a photographer for over 15 and a creative thinker all my life.
+I’ve been a graphic designer for over 27 years, a photographer for over 15 years and a creative thinker all my life.
 Ever since secondary school all I ever wanted to do was be a creative individual.
 My granddad was a photographer, my dad, along with three of his brothers were also photographers.
-My Grandma went to the Glasgow School of Art and was an accomplished painter and illustrator so I guess creativity has flowed down the bloodline to me!
+My Grandma went to the Glasgow School of Art and was an accomplished painter and illustrator so I guess that creativity has flowed down the blood line to me!

-The name The Shortbread Shed came about after a lengthy search for something unique and a bit different.
-It was a nod to my Scottishness and my desire to create distinctive and original Scottish stationery items.
-However, not to limit myself, I have expanded the borders to the creative world.
+The name, The Shortbread Shed, came about after a lengthy search for something unique and a bit different to call this creative operation.
+It was a nod to my Scottishness and my desire to create distinctive and original Scottish designs.
+However, not to limit myself, over time I have expanded the borders of my creativity to involve so much more.
 As for the shed.
-Yes, I do have a shed at the bottom of the garden and I love it.
+Yes I do have a shed at the bottom of the garden and I love it.
 It’s full of design and photography books and it’s my creative hub where all the magic happens!

 What The Shortbread Shed does

-Print is my favorite medium and I love the tactile qualities it imparts.
+Print is my favourite medium and I love the tactile qualities it imparts.
 Uncoated paper is my choice of stock.
 There’s something really special about opening a freshly printed piece for the first time.
 No creases, finger marks, blemishes or scuffs.
-It feels great to be the first to touch and smell the fresh ink on paper giving another tickle on the senses.
+It feels great to be the first to touch and smell the fresh ink on paper, giving another tickle on the senses.

-- Creating intriguing and unique crafted stationery items.
+- I create intriguing and unique crafted stationery items.
 Notebooks in all shapes and sizes that have a special tactile quality to them, visually appealing and incorporating special folding and binding techniques.